 From time to time, the Company uses derivative financial instruments to mitigate its exposure to commodity price risk associated with oil, natural gas and NGL prices.
 The Company records derivative financial instruments on its consolidated balance sheets as either assets or liabilities measured at fair value.
 The Company has elected not to apply hedge accounting for its existing derivative financial instruments.
-As a result, the Company recognizes the change in derivative fair value between reporting periods currently in its consolidated statements of operations as an unrealized gain or loss.
+As a result, the Company recognizes the change in derivative fair value between reporting periods currently in its consolidated statements of income as an unrealized gain or loss.
 The fair value of the Company's derivative financial instruments is determined using industry-standard models that consider various inputs including: (i) quoted forward prices for commodities, (ii) time value of money and (iii) current market and contractual prices for the underlying instruments, as well as other relevant economic measures.
 The Company has evaluated and considered the credit standings of its counterparties in determining the fair value of its derivative financial instruments.

-At December 31, 2021, the Company had various costless collar and swap contracts open and in place to mitigate its exposure to oil and natural gas price volatility, each with a specific term (calculation period), notional quantity (volume hedged) and price floor and ceiling for the collars and fixed price for the swaps.
-At December 31, 2021, each contract was set to expire at varying times during 2022.
-The Company had no open contracts associated with NGL prices at December 31, 2021.
+At December 31, 2023, the Company had natural gas basis differential swap contracts open and in place to mitigate its exposure to natural gas price volatility, with a specific term (calculation period), notional quantity (volume hedged) and fixed price.
+The Company had no open contracts associated with oil or NGL prices at December 31, 2023.